malmgrenola/bowling-alley/README.md

 #### 1 - Social Links

-Social icons & links on site has the url's set to generic social media sites and not to any propper social account.
+Social icons & links on site have the url's set to generic social media sites and not to any propper social account.

 #### 2 - Newsletter & Booking form Form

-Newsletter signup & booking form ends up in on a fake landing page & nothing is sent to server side at all.
+Newsletter signup & booking form ends up on a fake landing page & nothing is sent to the server side at all.

 #### 4 - Address information

-All address, email & phone information on website is a fake.
+All address, email & phone information on websites is a fake.

-#### 5 - Download menu
+#### 5 - Restaurant downloadable menu pdf

-The menu is currently without propper content.
+The resturamenu is currently without proper content.

-#### 6 - switch between landscape and portait
+#### 6 - switch between landscape and portrait

-On some devices the switch between landscape and portait missaligns the scrollbar.
+On some devices the switch between landscape and portrait misaligns the scrollbar.

 Landscape menu that "grows" under the screen cant be scrolled with bootstrap on most mobile devices.